 The SEAL Center is staffed by Leadership Assistants and a SEAL Center lead who are student assistants trained in club/organization-related processes and procedures as well as leadership skills and theory.

 Hello, my name is Mar-Kell Law.
-I am a junior from San Diego studying Communication with an emphasis in Business and Nonprofit, English and Spanish.
+I am a senior from San Diego studying Communication with an emphasis in Business and Nonprofit and minoring in English.
 I believe great leaders are accountable and integral.
-In order to succeed in a leadership position one must fully serve their constituents unconditionally.
-I currently am involved in several clubs and Student Government, and have previously served the student body as a games clerk in Housing and Residential Education.
+In order to succeed in a leadership position on e must fully serve their constituents unconditionally.
+I currently am involved in several clubs (CI Black Student Union, Island News,Alpha Nu Eta), Student Government, CI View, and have previously served the student body as a student assistant in Housing and Residential Education.
 I believe by becoming involved you are given the opportunity to meet with other ambitious and outgoing students as well as network with well-informed and supportive professors.
 There are so many special memories I have created at CI, but among my most favorites are the ones created by my involvement with Island News.
 I encourage everyone to discover all that CI has to offer and to make the most of their experience.